ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 Across the board, the “data science” dimension (in the broad sense) can be present in all pillars, both from a methodological perspective (new methods) and in terms of the use and application of results.

-To this end, the ExposUM Institute will issue an annual call for research proposals, funded by the ANR and the Occitanie Region, through 2030.
+To this end, the ExposUM Institute will issue an annual call for research proposals (CFP), funded by the ANR and the Occitanie Region, through 2030.
 Each call for proposals will focus on a different theme—deliberately broad or multifaceted—relating to contexts, processes, patterns, or methods, and will include research falling under the four pillars mentioned above.
 However, projects are not expected to address all four pillars.

 In line with the objectives set forth in the ExcellenceS call for proposals, the ExposUM Institute will strongly encourage transdisciplinary, South-oriented research projects, the initiation of new collaborations, and the promotion of local and regional resources (particularly technology platforms), although these aspects do not constitute eligibility criteria (see below).
-Finally, projects should, as much as possible, adhere to the open science approach by making the data generated easy to find, accessible, interoperable, and reusable (FAIR).
+Finally, projects should, as much as possible, adhere to the open science approach by ensuring that the data generated is easy to find, accessible, interoperable, and reusable (FAIR).

 AAP 2023

-A component of the exposome (exposure(s) and any associated biological responses) is considered emerging if it exhibits, or is likely to exhibit in the future, at least one of the following properties:
+A component of the exposome (exposure(s) and any associated biological responses) is considered “emerging” if it exhibits, or is likely to exhibit in the future, at least one of the following properties:

 • a previously unknown environmental issue (one that has come to light in recent years, e.g., microplastics),